Skip to content

 As an example, I’ll point to Common Core, now known as Arizona’s College and Career Readiness

 Standards (ACCRS).
-The Arizona Chamber of Commerce and Industry has strongly endorsed these more
+The Arizona Chamber of Commerce & Industry has strongly endorsed these more

 rigorous standards because employers know how critical an educated workforce is to businesses and